Best AI Dungeon Master Tools in 2026: 9 Platforms Compared

 3. Old Greg's Tavern -- Best for Casual Mobile Play

-Old Greg's Tavern ( oldgregstavern.com) is the fastest growing AI DM platform of 2026, reaching 175,000 users in under a year.
+Old Greg's Tavern ( oldgregstavern.com) is the fastest growing AI DM platform of 2026, reaching 225,000+ adventurers by mid-2026.
 The pitch is simple: pick up and play anywhere, anytime, with zero preparation.
 No world to configure, no character build to optimize -- just drop into an adventure and go.

 See how it stacks up in our LoreKeeper vs Old Greg's Tavern comparison.
 Old Greg's wins on mobile accessibility and casual accessibility.
 LoreKeeper wins on depth, persistence, and multiplayer.

-• Rapidly growing -- 175K users in under a year signals strong product-market fit and an active development team.
+- Rapidly growing -- 225K+ adventurers by mid-2026 signals strong product-market fit and an active development team.

 Best for: Casual players who want something to fill small windows of time on mobile.
 Not for groups looking for a deep, persistent campaign experience.